 3. Make a DIY reed oil diffuser.

-All you need is a repurposed ceramic or glass container, wood skewers that you can pick up at the dollar store or grocery store, essential oil (choose your favourite) and some carrying oil like almond, safflower or even olive oil.
+All you need is a repurposed ceramic or glass container, wood skewers that you can pick up at the dollar store or grocery store (or here), essential oil (choose your favourite) and some carrying oil like almond, safflower or even olive oil.

 Choose an essential oil combination that you like and let your olfactory senses go to town.